 increasing rents for rehabilitated low-income units above existing rents at time of award (rents shown in the approved application can be instituted once rehabilitation is complete);

+reducing the amount of deferred developer fee approved at Reservation Agreement;

 any other change to the awarded application.

 KHRC will approve uses for unused contingency.
 Possible uses could include a reduced deferred developer fee, a reduction of KHRC sources, and/or reduced permanent debt.